malnakli/CarND-Vehicle-Detection/README.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for extracted HOG features is contained in lines # 21 through # 39 of the file called `utils.py`.
+The code for extracted HOG features is contained in lines # 21 through # 39 in `utils.py`.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: